 In January 2016, the Board established a new Risk Committee.
-As of the date of this Circular, the Risk Committee is comprised of John W. Brace (Chair), Joseph A. Carrabba, Susan Wolburgh Jenah and Eric Rosenfeld, all of whom are considered independent within the meaning of the CSA Guidelines.
-The Risk Committee's mandate is to oversee the framework for managing of project risks arising from the Corporation's operations and business and review and monitor the Corporation's ERM policies, programs and practices, including cyber risk, ethics, governance, compliance, business continuity and emergency preparedness.
+As of the date of this Circular, the Risk Committee is comprised of John W. Brace (Chair), Susan Wolburgh Jenah, Eric Rosenfeld and Scott Thon, all of whom are considered independent within the meaning of the CSA Guidelines.
+The Risk Committee's mandate is to oversee the framework for managing of project risks arising from the Corporation's operations and business and review and monitor the Corporation's ERM policies, programs and practices, including cyber risk, ethics, governance, compliance, business continuity and emergency preparedness, all of which are described in more detail in the Corporation's 2021 MD&A under "Risk Factors."
 In 2019, The Risk Committee's mandate was expanded to include oversight of the Corporation's ESG Program and sustainability matters.

-The Risk Committee met six times in fiscal 2020.
+The Risk Committee met eight times in fiscal 2021.